ankaAR/bestiario5e/_creatures/ettercap.md

 ***Web (Recharge 5-6).*** Ranged Weapon Attack: +4 to hit, range 30/60 ft., one Large or smaller creature.
 Hit: The creature is restrained by webbing.
 As an action, the restrained creature can make a DC 11 Strength check, escaping from the webbing on a success.
 The effect ends if the webbing is destroyed.
 The webbing has AC 10, 5 hit points, is vulnerable to fire damage and immune to bludgeoning damage.

 ***Variant: Web Garrote.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one Medium or Small creature against which the ettercap has advantage on the attack roll.
-Hit: 4 (1d4 + 2) bludgeoning damage, and the target is grappled (escape DC 12).
+Hit: 4 (1d4 + 2) puntos de daño contundente, and the target is grappled (escape DC 12).
 Until this grapple ends, the target can't breathe, and the ettercap has advantage on attack rolls against it.